libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ##### P₄: Invalid Messages

 In order to compute `P₄`, the router maintains a counter that increments whenever a message fails validation.
-The counter is uncapped.
+The value of the parameter is the square of the counter, which is uncapped.

 In pseudo-go:
 ```go